 It is essential that students have studied Higher Mathematics GCSE and achieved a grade A in this examination.
 An additional requirement is the study of aspects of the Further Mathematics GCSE course in Year 12.
-Additional Information:
+If Further Mathematics has been examined at GCSE, students must have attained at least a grade B. Additional Information: